lsst-sitcom/sitcomtn-070/index.rst

-:tocdepth: 1
+cd:tocdepth: 1

 .. sectnum::

 Abstract
 ========

-Determining the length of exposures needed when using the Collimated Beam Projector
+This tech note provides a description of the Exposure Time Calculator for the Collimated Beam Projector (CBP), which is part of the main telescope Calibration System.
+It includes results of expected exposure times for a range of pinhole masks in each LSST filter.

 Overview
 ========

-Want to determine the exposure time required by the CBP, being fed by a tunable laser, for a given SNR.
+The Collimated Beam Projector (CBP) is a novel calibration device used to determine the throughput of the LSST optics.
+It is fed with a tunable laser so that we can measure the throughput across all LSST filters.
+We want to determine the required exposure times of the LSSTCam to achieve a required Signal to Noise Ratio to develop the necessary calibration products.

 .. math:: \textrm{exptime} = \frac{SNR^{2}}{\textrm{ph_rate}}